awsdocs/aws-storagegateway-user-guide/doc_source/troubleshoot-volume-issues.md

 ## Your Volume's iSCSI Target Doesn’t Appear in Windows Disk Management Console<a name="troubleshoot-volume-issues.DoesNotAppear"></a>

 If your volume's iSCSI target does not show up in the Disk Management Console in Windows, check that you have configured the upload buffer for the gateway\.
-For more information, see [To configure upload buffer or cache storage ](ManagingLocalStorage-common.md#GatewayWorkingStorageCachedTaskBuffer)\.
+For more information, see [To add and configure upload buffer or cache storage ](ManagingLocalStorage-common.md#GatewayWorkingStorageCachedTaskBuffer)\.

 ## You Want to Change Your Volume's iSCSI Target Name<a name="troubleshoot-volume-issues.ChangeISCSI"></a>